Newburg | CPA News Brief

-Brewery and distillery entrepreneurs have faced many obstacles over the last few years, navigating such challenges as pandemic-driven shutdowns, taproom spacing, stimulus complexities and supply chain snags.
-Newburg CPA is dedicated to advising and assisting our brewery business clients with tax planning and compliance strategies.
-One of the most important to their survival and growth amongst all of this is managing cash flow.
+Brewery and distillery entrepreneurs have faced many obstacles over the last few years, navigating such challenges as pandemic-driven shutdowns, taproom spacing, stimulus complexities, and supply chain snags.
+Newburg CPA offers account and tax services for breweries and restaurants.
+We know the most important to their survival and growth amongst all of this is managing cash flow.
 One key cash improvement opportunity that breweries and distilleries often overlook is the potential tax savings alternatives available with the R&D tax credit.
 As most breweries invest resources and time towards improving processes and developing new products, the R&D tax credit could be a material driver of improved cash flow and offer up some significant relief.

 The R&D credit is now a permanent incentive that embraces innovation.
 The credit provides a dollar‐for‐dollar benefit‐against‐tax designed to stimulate efforts aimed at the advancement of U.S. companies.
 While it is primarily a federal credit, certain states offer their own version as well.
 Computation of the R&D tax credit is fairly complex and entails several different calculations along with an organized approach to tracking those expenses that qualify.
 The credit is primarily derived from money already spent that you have incurred for your employee’s time, subcontractor expenses, and related R&D supplies and materials.